-Huberdeau scores in OT to lift Panthers past Sharks, 6-5
+Panthers' Huberdeau scores in OT, Jagr gets 1,900th point

 SAN JOSE, Calif.
-(AP) -- Jonathan Huberdeau needed overtime to extend his scoring streak and help celebrate Jaromir Jagr's birthday.
+(AP) -- Jonathan Huberdeau needed overtime to extend his scoring streak and help celebrate Jaromir Jagr's birthday on a night the 45-year-old veteran reached another milestone.

 Huberdeau scored 1:38 into overtime after San Jose's Joe Pavelski scored twice late in the third period to tie it, and the Florida Panthers beat the Sharks 6-5 on Wednesday night.